muaz-khan/RecordRTC/README.md

 ## `numberOfAudioChannels`

-You can force [StereoAudioRecorder](http://RecordRTC.org/StereoAudioRecorder.html) to record single-audio-channels only.
+You can force [StereoAudioRecorder](http://RecordRTC.org/StereoAudioRecorder.html) to record single-audio-channel only.
 It allows you reduce WAV file size to half.

 ```javascript
 var audioRecorder = RecordRTC(audioStream, {